buddhist-uni/buddhist-uni.github.io/_content/essays/challenge-to-the-sangha_bodhi.md

   - western-monastic
 ---

-Six changes in the modern world that monasticism will have to adapt to, and that present new opportunities for monastics.
+Six changes in the modern world that monasticism will have to adapt to, and that present new opportunities.